bnclabs/golog/README.md

 * Include/Exclude/Format log time.
 * Colorize log messages for different levels.
 * Console logging.
+* Stable APIs, existing APIs are not going to change.

 Packages can import log and use its methods